wasimaftab/LIMMA-pipeline-proteomics/README.md

 ### Areas for Improvements
 * A mechanism to install the needed R packages automatically.
-* Add more checks for undesired input.
+* Add more checks for undesired inputs.

 ### Reference:
 [1] Kammers, Kai, et al. "Detecting significant changes in protein abundance."
 EuPA open proteomics 7 (2015): 11-19.